 Non-touring cycling friends often ask me: ‘What’s the best touring bicycle you can buy?’
-In many respects, it’s a hard question to answer as the
+In some respects, it’s a hard question to answer as the

 choice of bike hinges on so many factors, not least the kind of journeys you are planning to undertake.
 That said, the simple answer to the question more often than not would be: ‘The bike in your garage or shed.’
 A solid mountain bike, road bike or hybrid will be sufficient for your first tour.

 For the purposes of this post, though, I will focus on the ‘dedicated’ touring cycle, which can be loosely categorised as ‘traditional touring cycles’, ‘expedition touring cycles’ and ‘others’ – including folding bicycles for touring.
 Not intended to be a definitive list, it does feature models that are available for purchase in the UK.